boostorg/redis/README.md

 The pattern might have become apparent to the reader: the tuple must have as many elements as the request has commands (exceptions below).
-It is also necessary that each tuple element is capable of storing the response to the command it refers to, otherwise an error will ocurr.
+It is also necessary that each tuple element is capable of storing the response to the command it refers to, otherwise an error will occur.
 To ignore responses to individual commands in the request use the tag `aedis::ignore`